Sabir-Ali-Mondal/SAM-ScreenParser/technical_documentation.md

 py -3.12 -m venv .venv
 ```

-The rmdir step fails with access denied when an IDE holds python.exe open.
+The rmdir step fails with access denied when an IDE holds `python.exe` open.
 Closing the IDE first is mandatory; restarting the machine is the fallback if the lock persists.

-### Python Version Migration

-Install the new interpreter, delete .venv, recreate with the new py launcher, reinstall pinned dependencies, and confirm pytesseract.pytesseract.tesseract_cmd still points at the installed Tesseract.

 ## Codebase